Scifabric/pybossa/doc/model.rst

 Domain Model and API
 ====================

-This section introduces the main domain objects present in the BOSSA system and how they can be accessed via the API.
+This section introduces the main domain objects present in the PyBossa system and how they can be accessed via the API.

 Domain Model
 ============